 When: Friday, May 8

 The claim: The coronavirus is “going to go away without a vaccine … and we’re not going to see it again, hopefully, after a period of time.”

 The truth: Fauci has repeatedly said, including during a Senate hearing on May 12, that the coronavirus’s sudden disappearance “is just not going to happen.”
 Until the country has “a scientifically sound, safe, and effective vaccine,” Fauci said last month, the pandemic will not be over.

 When: Multiple times

-The claim: Taking hydroxychloroquine to treat COVID-19 is safe.
-“You’re not going to get sick or die,” Trump said on one occasion.
+The claim: Taking hydroxychloroquine to treat COVID-19 is safe and effective.
+“I happen to be a believer in hydroxy.
+I used it.
+I had no problem.
+I happen to be a believer,” Trump said on one occasion.
 “It doesn’t hurt people,” he commented on another.

 The truth: Trump’s own FDA has warned against taking the antimalarial drug with or without the antibiotic azithromycin, which Trump has also promoted.
-Several large observational studies in New York, France, and China have concluded that there is no benefit from taking the drug.
-Another recent study found a greater risk of death or heart-rhythm problems among hospitalized patients who took hydroxychloroquine than among those who did not.
+Several large observational studies in New York, France, and China have concluded that the drug has no benefit for COVID-19 patients, and Fauci and Trump’s testing czar, Brett Giroir, have also cautioned against it as the president has repeated this claim in recent months.

 Another claim: “One bad” study from the Department of Veterans Affairs that found no benefit among veterans who took hydroxychloroquine to treat COVID-19 was run by “people that aren’t big Trump fans.”
 The study “was a Trump-enemy statement.”